devjiel/fly-share/README.md

    - **Decorator Pattern**: Uses composition to add file cleanup functionality to the storage adapter
    - **Configurable TTL**: Time-to-live settings for files can be configured (default: 24 hours)
    - **Scheduled Cleanup**: Periodically checks and removes expired files (default: every 6 hours)
+   - **Resource Optimization**: Automatically pauses the cleanup scheduler when no files exist
+   - **Event-Driven Activation**: Listens for file uploads to restart the scheduler when needed
    - **Event Notification**: Cleanup operations emit events that propagate through the system

 6. **Clear Separation of Event Types**: